Copycat Ruth Chris Sweet Potato Casserole Recipe!

 If you’re reheating an individual serving of sweet potato casserole, I recommend simply reheating in the microwave.
 Heat on 30 second increments until heated through completely.

-Yes!
+Yes, sweet potato casserole can be frozen.
 This is a great way to save some time when cooking your holiday meals.
 Create the sweet potato casserole and assemble in a baking dish or pan.
 Without baking, wrap tightly with well-sealing plastic wrap (I like press-and-seal wrap).
 Freeze for up to a month in advance.

 When ready to bake before your dinner, allow time for thawing.
 Take out of the freezer the night before to ensure the casserole is thawed.
 Bake as directed before your dinner.